yazur-garg/Daily-News/feedback.md

 - **User search for Weather data (By Anshul Gandhi)** - The Actor field should only explain who the actor is.
 Main flow does not mention API.
 Steps 2 and 3 are out of synch.
 I belive that the idea was to let users either select a previously favorited location, or choose a new one.
 However, this is not clear from the flow.
 Multiple typos.
 4/10
 - **User creates an account ( By Divnoor Bhandohal)** - More alternate flows should have been considered.
 For example, if the user cancels the actions prior to the end.
 8/10

+### Milestones (3/5)
+- Item 5 should be broken down into back end and hosting
+- Item 6 should be removed (it is part of each step)
+- Item 11 should porbably discuss the design of the "pushing the application to the host"

+### Deliverables (5/5)
+- Great!!!
+No changes requested